-The findings of a large scientifically rigorous study reported in an international scientific journal alongside a now considerable body of research on the effects of ECE on children (e.g. see Magnuson, et. al., 2004) exposes this notion as mostly wishful thinking.
+However, this notion has been exposed as wishful thinking by the findings of a large scientifically rigorous study reported in an international scientific journal alongside a now considerable body of research on the effects of ECE on children (e.g. see Magnuson, et. al., 2004).

 The study examined the extent to which variation in achievement was reduced by ECE and the extent to which these reductions could be accounted for by family macro-level and parenting characteristics.
 Children’s achievement was measured at ages 2, 4, and 5 to identify first what was evident before and after ECE enrolment.
 (Note that this is an important part of the research design as previous research has pointed to the quality of the home-learning environment and parenting as critical mediators of SES differences in children’s educational outcomes e.g. see Lugo-Gil & Tamis-LeMonda, 2008).

 Researchers, Tucker-Drob (2012) used data from the Early Childhood Longitudinal Study, Birth Cohort (ECLS-B) twin sample which was representative of twins born in the United States in 2001.
 The twin design enabled separation of the disparities in achievement associated with the between-family environment from disparities in achievement associated with the unique within-family environment and with genes.

 The findings show that enrolment in ECE can help to reduce the early academic achievement gap between children from different backgrounds, by facilitating the cognitive development of children from disadvantaged home backgrounds.
 The lower the socio-economic status (SES) of the family and the less cognitive stimulation received at home the better the child’s academic achievement is if the child is enrolled in ECE versus not enrolled.